-2 Major Airlines Cancel Thousands Of Boeing Max Flights Through November
+Airlines Cancel Boeing Max Flights Into November; Holiday Flights Could Be Next

 United Airlines, the second largest U.S. airline in passenger volume, said Friday it would cancel flights through Nov.
 3. That's 2,100 flights in September and another 2,900 flights in October because 14 of its 737 Max jets are grounded.

-The Federal Aviation Administration found a new problem in Boeing's max plane last month, so it will like be several more months before the company develops a fix and the troubled plane is certified to fly passengers again.
+The Federal Aviation Administration found a new problem in Boeing's Max plane last month, so it will like be several more months before the company develops a fix and the troubled plane is certified to fly passengers again.

 The FAA and its global counterparts ordered all 737 Max planes grounded in March, after an Ethiopian Airlines jet crashed shortly after taking off, killing all 157 people on board.
 It was the second deadly 737 Max plane crash in less than five months.
 A Lion Jet 737 Max plunged into the Java Sea off the coast of Indonesia in October under strikingly similar circumstances, killing all 189 people on board that plane.

 Boeing says it has completed a software fix for an automated flight control system that investigators link to both crashes, but in running tests of that software upgrade in a simulator, FAA test pilots discovered a new problem.
-The company says it will take at least until September to complete fix for that issue, and it may then take several months after that for regulators to conduct a new round of testing as part what will likely be a lengthy recertification process for the plane.
+The company says it will take at least until September to complete a fix for the new problem.
+With a lengthy regulatory review and certification process to follow, global aviation authorities are still months away from allowing Boeing's 737 Max planes to fly passengers again.
+In the meantime, the planes just sit, parked and unable to fly.

 The only other U.S. airlines that has Max planes in their fleets is Southwest, which also likely have to extend cancellations deeper into its fall schedules that it already have.
 So far Southwest, which has 34 of the planes parked and unable fly, is cancelling about 150 flights a day through Oct.
 1 due to the Max grounding.